 What Kind of Honey is Best for Cocktails?

 Light, floral honeys work beautifully with gin and vodka-based drinks.
-The floral notes complement gin’s character while adding sweetness that feels natural.
+The floral notes complement gin’s character, while vodka and honey cocktails add sweetness that feels natural.

 Darker honeys pair excellently with brown spirits.
 Oak honey, for example, brings robust flavours that complement whiskey amazingly.
 The deeper notes enhance bourbon’s caramel undertones and scotch’s smoky character.